 St Mark’s Chaplaincy in Tuscany and Emilia Romagna

-Our churches in Tuscany and Emilia Romagna, and the people associated with them, constitute what is called a Chaplaincy.
-In many ways, this is simply another word for a Parish, but technically, it means that rather than serving a specific geographical area, we serve the people who come to us – the ‘gathered community’ that we create through our mission, outreach and visibility in this region.
+Our churches in Tuscany and Emilia Romagna, and the people associated with them, constitute the chaplaincy.
+In many ways, this is simply another word for a parish, but technically, it means that rather than serving a specific geographical area, we serve the people who come to us – the ‘gathered community’ that we create through our mission, outreach and visibility in this region.
 Many members of our congregations travel long distances from where they live to be a part of our fellowship and many are here for a very short time.
-It means that we serve a very mobile community and our provision has to be very open and responsive to change and changing circumstances.
+We serve a very mobile community and our provision is very open, welcoming and responsive to changing circumstances.

 This is our Mission Statement:

-Walking in the light of Christ, the Chaplaincy of St Mark’s Florence with St Peter’s Siena, and Holy Cross, Bologna, works constructively and inclusively together, as three places of Christian excellence and witness, in common with other Ministries of the Universal Church, for and with any people who find themselves in Tuscany and Emilia Romagna.
+Walking in the light of Christ, the Chaplaincy of St Mark’s Florence and Holy Cross, Bologna, works constructively and inclusively together, as two places of Christian excellence and witness, in common with other Ministries of the Universal Church, for and with any people who find themselves in Tuscany and Emilia Romagna.

-Our Mission Statement helps us as we focus on three principal groups of English-speakers: ex-Patriots (of any English-speaking nation), students (or those staying here for extended periods) and tourists.
-This is not an exclusive list by any means, and we are very much engaged with the local Italian and ecumenical community in the Cities of Florence, Siena and Bologna, but it helps us to direct our energy to the needs of so many who gather here.
+Our Mission Statement helps us as we focus on three principal groups of English-speakers: ex-patriots (of any English-speaking nation), students (or those staying here for extended periods) and tourists.
+This is not an exclusive list by any means, and we are very much engaged with the local Italian and ecumenical community in the cities of Florence and Bologna, but it helps us to direct our energy to the needs of so many who gather here.